Grades K – 1

-Based upon the Montessori method, Spirit Play uses ritual storytelling with props to help children find the religious language to live into their own answers to existential questions such as: who am I, where did I come from, How do I choose to live my life and what are my gifts?
+Based on the Montessori method, Spirit Play uses ritual storytelling with props to help children find the religious language to live into their own answers to existential questions such as: Who am I?
+Where did I come from?
+How do I choose to live my life and what are my gifts?
 Teachers guide children through a prepared and structured environment that allows them to explore their own interests at their own pace.

 Spirit Play stories include topics relating to our Principles, Sources, world religions and UU history and liturgy with a special emphasis on our sixth principle, “We work for a fair and peaceful world.”